mozilla/data-docs/src/cookbooks/operational_monitoring.md

 # Experimenter will be used as defaults.
 start_date = "2022-01-01"

+# Whether to skip the analysis for this project entirely.
+# Useful for skipping rollouts for which OpMon projects are generated automatically otherwise.
+skip = false

+# Ignore the default metrics that would be computed.
+skip_default_metrics = false

+# Whether to have all the results in a single tile on the Looker dashboard (compact)
+# or to have separate tiles for each metric.
+compact_visualization = false

-# Metrics, that are based on probes, to compute.
+# Metrics, that are based on metrics, to compute.
 # Defined as a list of strings.
 These strings are the "slug" of the metric, which is the
 # name of the metric definition section in either the project configuration or the platform-specific
 # configuration file.
-# See [probes] section on how these metrics get defined.
+# See [metrics] section on how these metrics get defined.
-probes = [
+metrics = [
     'shutdown_hangs',
     'main_crashes',
     'startup_crashes',